 - Students will demonstrate proficiency in a foreign language.

-The M.A. degree in art history provides students with opportunities to expand their expertise in art and visual culture by taking advanced courses about art historical methodology and the art and culture of various world traditions.
-In addition to taking this coursework, students also produce an M.A.Symposium Paper, an original work of research submitted as a written paper and presented in a public lecture.
-Our students have moved on to careers in museums, galleries and the art market, education, cultural heritage and cultural management.
+The M.A. degree in art history provides students with opportunities to expand their expertise in art and visual culture by taking advanced courses on art historical methodology and the art and culture of various world traditions.
+In addition to completing this coursework, students produce a capstone research paper, an original work of research submitted as a written paper and presented in a public lecture.
+Students are encouraged to undertake positions at Syracuse University’s Special Collections Research Center, Syracuse University Archives, the Syracuse University Art Museum and other galleries on campus.
+Our graduates have moved on to careers in museums, galleries and the art market, education, cultural heritage and cultural management.

-While in residence in Florence, art history graduate students encounter Renaissance art and architecture first hand via their coursework, field study opportunities and interactions with art conservators and local museum directors and staff.
-They also pursue individual research projects on site and in some of the finest libraries in the world for the study of Italian Renaissance art history, including those at the Kunsthistorisches Institut, the Uffizi Gallery, Harvard University’s Villa I Tatti and at the Biblioteca Nazionale.
+While in residence in Florence, art history graduate students encounter Renaissance art and architecture first-hand via their coursework, field study opportunities and interactions with art conservators and local museum directors and staff.
+They also pursue individual research projects on site and in some of the finest libraries in the world for the study of Italian Renaissance art history, including those at the Kunsthistorisches Institut, the Uffizi Gallery, Harvard University’s Villa I Tatti, and the Biblioteca Nazionale.
 Graduates of this unique program have gone on to earn doctoral degrees at prestigious American and European universities, as well as to successful careers in academia, museums, the tourism industry, marketing and architecture, among other professions.

-Graduate students in the main campus art history M.A. program can concurrently pursue a M.A. in the museum studies program (College of Visual and Performing Arts).
-Pursing both degrees allows students to combine advanced courses in art historical methodology and art history with a strong foundation in the theory and practice of museum studies.
-Combining these programs of study prepares students for a wide range of professions in museums, galleries and related professions.
+Graduate students in the main campus art history M.A. program can also pursue an M.A. in the Museum Studies Program (College of Visual and Performing Arts).
+Combining these programs of study provides students with a foundation in visual culture, art history methodologies, and the theory and practice of museum studies.
+It also gives students more flexibility on the job market by preparing them students for a wide range of professions in museums, galleries, and related professions.